“Retirement Rules”: Why You Shouldn’t Wait to Start Living the Life You Deserve

 For almost twenty years, I’ve counseled people who truly wanted to work to live, not live to work.
 Whether it’s quarterly mission trips, summers in Florida or one month a year touring Europe, with proper planning and the commitment to do what it takes to execute those plans, having the best of both worlds really is possible!
 What would you do with and extra four weeks of living per year?

-Maybe it’s time you worked with a team who would help you develop a plan to explore the possibilities.
+Maybe it’s time you worked with a team who would help you develop a plan to explore the possibilities outside the retirement rules.